 This tier largely reverts to the pre-2008 basis whereby an estimate of taxable income for the second provisional tax payment will not attract a penalty if the estimated amount is at least equal to the lesser of the basic amount or 90 per cent of actual taxable income for the year.
 If the estimated amount does not reach this level an automatic penalty of 20 per cent of the shortfall is imposed.
 The taxpayer may approach SARS for a full or partial reduction of the penalty if the estimate was "was seriously calculated with due regard to the factors having a bearing thereon and not deliberately or negligently understated".
-Although the 20 per cent in the Income Tax and VAT Acts, no change is proposed in view of its long standing application and the interest discussion below.
+Although the 20 per cent penalty is higher than the other underpayment penalties of 10 per cent in the Income Tax and VAT Acts, no change is proposed in view of its long standing application and the interest discussion below.